leminhthien2011/Python/README.md

 # Python
-1. Check the current python version
+#1.Check the current python version

 a.
 Check directly on the editor: